milvus-io/milvus/docs/design_docs/milvus_timesync_en.md

 }
 ```

-After inserting `Timetick`, the `Msgstream` should looks like this:
+After inserting `Timetick`, the `Msgstream` should look like this:
 ![msgstream time tick](./graphs/timesync_msgtream_timetick.png)

-`MsgStream` will process the messages in batches according to `TimeTick` , and ensures that the output messages meet the requirements of timestamp.
+`MsgStream` will process the messages in batches according to `TimeTick`, and ensure that the output messages meet the requirements of timestamp.
 For more details, please refer to the `MsgStream` design detail.